Libya profileA chronology of key events:

 2013 June - The General National Congress elects independent MP Nuri Abu Sahmein as chairman.
 He is a member of the Berber minority that suffered discrimination under Col Gaddafi.

 2013 October - US special forces seize Anas al-Liby, a Libyan suspect in the 1998 bombings of the US embassies in Kenya and Tanzania, in Tripoli and remove him abroad.
 Libya demands an explanation.
+Al-Liby dies in 2015, days before going on trial in New York, and is returned to Libya for burial.

 Prime Minister Ali Zeidan is briefly abducted from a Tripoli hotel by armed militiamen, prompting the US and European Union to express concern at the state of public order.